0 825

 Keywords

-FGF-23 ; chronic kidney disease ; phosphate ; prognosis ; proteinuria
+chronic kidney disease ; FGF-23 ; phosphate ; prognosis ; proteinuria

 Abstract

-Results: There was a negative relationship between 24-h urine protein (24-h UP) and FEP/FGF-23 ratio (γ -0.07; P = 0.005).
-In addition, after matching variables associated with serum phosphate, patients with more proteinuria had higher serum phosphate (P < 0.001) and FGF-23 (P = 0.012), and lower FEP/FGF-23 ratio (P = 0.007) compared with those with less proteinuria.
-In the matched cohort, low FEP/FGF-23 ratio was an independent risk factor for CKD progression (hazard ratio 0.87 per 1 log increase; 95% confidence interval 0.79-0.95; P = 0.002), and there was significant interaction between 24-h UP and FEP/FGF-23 ratio (P = 0.039).
-Furthermore, 24-h UP and serum phosphate also had a significant interaction on CKD progression (P < 0.001).
+Background.
+Recent experimental study reported that proteinuria increases serum phosphate by decreasing biologic activity of fibroblast growth factor 23 (FGF-23).
+We examined this relationship in a large chronic kidney disease (CKD) cohort and evaluated the combined effect of proteinuria, FGF-23 activity and serum phosphate on CKD progression.
+Methods.
+The activity of FGF-23, measured by the fractional excretion of phosphate (FEP)/FGF-23 ratio, was compared according to the degree of proteinuria in 1909 patients with CKD.
+Primary outcome was CKD progression defined as >= 50% decline of estimated glomerular filtration rate, doubling of serum creatinine and start of dialysis.
+Results.
+There was a negative relationship between 24-h urine protein (24-h UP) and FEP/FGF-23 ratio (gamma -0.07; P=0.005).
+In addition, after matching variables associated with serum phosphate, patients with more proteinuria had higher serum phosphate (P<0.001) and FGF-23 (P=0.012), and lower FEP/FGF-23 ratio (P=0.007) compared with those with less proteinuria.
+In the matched cohort, low FEP/FGF-23 ratio was an independent risk factor for CKD progression (hazard ratio 0.87 per 1 log increase; 95% confidence interval 0.79-0.95; P=0.002), and there was significant interaction between 24-h UP and FEP/FGF-23 ratio (P=0.039).
+Furthermore, 24-h UP and serum phosphate also had a significant interaction on CKD progression (P<0.001).
+Conclusions.
+Proteinuria is associated with decreased biologic activity of FGF-23 and increased serum phosphate.
+Furthermore, diminished activity of FGF23 is an independent risk factor for renal progression in proteinuric CKD patients.

 DOI